UNCLASSIFIED (U)

 (1) 22 CFR 51.26 contains the regulatory requirements for photographs for use in U.S. passports: i.e., that they be a "good likeness" and "satisfactorily identify the applicant;"

-(2) The International Civil Aviation Organization (ICAO) has set international specifications for machine-readable passports, including the placement and size of the passport photograph;
+(2) The International Civil Aviation Organization (ICAO) has set, in coordination with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), international specifications for machine-readable passports, including the placement and size of the passport photograph;

 (3) The ICAO standards and Department requirements are intended to ensure that the photograph adequately identifies the passport bearer and thereby prevents difficulties or delays to the bearer during their foreign travels;